daffainfo/ctf-writeup/RITSEC CTF 2023/Red Team Activity 1/README.md

 > Note: Flag format is RS{MD5sum(<answer string>)}

 ## About the Challenge
-We have been given a log file (You can download the file [here](auth.log)) and we need to find the script name
+We were given a log file (You can download the file [here](auth.log)) and we need to find the script name

 ## How to Solve?
 To do this, I attempted to search the log file using the keyword `.sh`, and discovered a strange script named `_script2980.sh`.